-The renovated complex developed in 1853 at 10 Lydiard Street South is Black Rhino’s 15th Victorian asset.
+The c1853 renovated complex, 10 Lydiard Street South, is the hospitality group’s 15th Victorian asset.

-Elsewhere in the regions it owns Seymour’s Railway Club Hotel and Victoria Hotel in Shepparton.
+Elsewhere in the regions it holds Seymour’s Railway Club Hotel and Victoria Hotel at Shepparton.

-The balance of its portfolio, in Melbourne, includes Royal Park Hotel in Cheltenham, Hampton Park Tavern, Ivanhoe Hotel, Waterloo Cup Hotel in Moonee Ponds and Richmond Social on Swan Street, at border with Cremorne.
+The balance of its portfolio, in Melbourne, includes Royal Park Hotel in Cheltenham, Hampton Park Tavern, Ivanhoe Hotel, Waterloo Cup Hotel in Moonee Ponds and Richmond Social on Swan Street, near Cremorne.

-JLL’s Hotels and Hospitality vice president Will Connolly marketed Craig’s Royal Hotel for John and Mary Finnings which acquired it in 1999 and undertook a multi-million dollar renovation between 2003-2010.
+JLL’s Hotels and Hospitality vice president Will Connolly marketed Craig’s Royal Hotel for John and Mary Finnings who acquired it 21 years ago and undertook a multi-million dollar renovation between 2003-2010.

-The vendors also own The Settlement at Cranbourne, on the South Gippsland Highway, which includes a bistro, restaurant and bottle shop.
+The vendors also own The Settlement on the South Gippsland Highway at Cranbourne, which includes a bistro, restaurant and bottle shop.

 Of the Ballarat deal, Mr Finning said “it’s hard to see it go, but I am sure Dave and his team at the Black Rhino Group will enjoy it as much as we did”.

-Craig’s Royal Hotel derives income from 37 boutique guest suites, six function centre/conference rooms, two bars, The Gallery restaurant, Craig’s Café and 45 electronic gaming machine (EGM) licences.
+Craig’s Royal Hotel derives income from 37 suites, six function centre/conference rooms, two bars, The Gallery restaurant, Craig’s Café and 45 electronic gambling machine (EGM) licences.

-Mr Connolly said the facility had undergone several modifications and renovations during its history “although none more so that by Mr Finning”.
+Mr Connolly said it has undergone several modifications and renovations during its history “although none more so that by Mr Finning”.

-The vendor’s seven year restoration including gutting and rebuilding the accommodation and revamping all the function rooms.
+The last seven year restoration included gutting and rebuilding the accommodation and revamping all the function space.

-The venue is located on a 2080 sqm block at the south west corner of Bath Lane, one property holding from Sturt Street, walking distance to the train station.
+On 2080 sqm at the south west corner of Bath Lane, the property is one lot from Sturt St, and walking distance to the train station (story continues below).

-Bruce Mathieson, directly or via stakes, including with his company’s Woolworths-partnered ALH Group, and PubCo Group, which is co-directed by another daughter, Jodi Grollo, controls more than 4600 Victorian EGMs.
+Mr Mathieson controls over 4600 Victorian EGMs, either directly or via stakes, such as with Woolworths-partnered ALH Group and PubCo Group, which is co-directed by another daughter, Jodi Grollo.

-Today we reported ALH Group picked up two Queensland venues, in Bowen and Goondiwindi, combined adding 47 EGMs.
+Today we reported ALH Group picked up two Queensland venues, in Bowen and Goondiwindi, adding another 47.

-Developed in the gold rush era by Thomas Bath and originally known as Bath’s Hotel, 10 Lydiard Street was the first Ballarat roadhouse to be granted a liquor licence.
+Developed by Thomas Bath in the gold rush era and originally known as Bath’s Hotel, 10 Lydiard St was the first Ballarat roadhouse granted a liquor licence.

-In 1855, a royal commission into the Eureka Stockade uprising was carried out there.
+In 1855, a royal commission into the Eureka Stockade uprising was carried out at the guesthouse.

-The hotel sold in 1857 and within 10 years had been renamed Craig’s Royal.
+The hotel sold in 1857 and within 10 years was Craig’s Royal.

 Later, Dame Nellie Melba performed on its balcony.

-Mark Twain, who stayed for a speaking tour in 1896, described the facility as “the pride of Ballarat”.
+Mark Twain, who visited for a speaking tour in 1896, described the facility as “the pride of Ballarat”.

-Other guests were former prime minister Robert Menzies and cricketer Donald Bradman.
+Other guests include former prime minister Robert Menzies and cricketer Donald Bradman.